SavarJ/journal/README.md

-# Simple Blogger App
+# Simple Journal App

-A fully responsive blogging web app (using the colors of Blogger!) that allows users to post a post with a title and a body.
-Users can see all posts on the home page while viewing the full blog post by clicking on it.
+A fully responsive journaling web app that allows users to post a journal post with a title and a body.
+Users can see all posts on the home page while viewing the full journal post by clicking on it.

 ## Table of Contents